Santo Niño de Cebú: The Hubò rite

 The priest then raises the icon for veneration, carefully dips it in a basin of scented water four times, and wipes it dry.
-He then dresses it in a plainer set of robes, and replaces the regalia in reverse order of divesture.
-Upon replacing each item, he intones a prayer and leads the congregation in singing the refrain of the Laudes Regiæ: Christus Vincit; Christus Regnat; Christus, Christus Imperat (“Christ Conquers; Christ Reigns; Christ Commands”).
-Drum rolls then announce the moment as the insignia are worn.
+He then dresses it in a plainer set of robes, and replaces the regalia in reverse order of divestiture.
+Upon replacing each item, he intones a prayer and leads the congregation in singing the refrain of the Laudes Regiæ: “Christus Vincit; Christus Regnat; Christus, Christus Imperat” (“Christ Conquers; Christ Reigns; Christ Commands”).
+Drum rolls then announce the moment as the insignia are placed.

-The rite is explained as highlighting Christ's humility, and on the part of the individual believer, it should inspire an internal, spiritual conversion.
+The rite is explained as highlighting Christ's humility, and on the part of the individual believer, it should inspire internal, spiritual conversion.
 It was only in 1990 when the Augustinian priests caring for the icon first made the rite public.
-The Hubo Mass today is held on the Friday following the feast day at the Pilgrim Center outside the Basilica, and the masses following generally mark the termination of the long celebrations.
+The Hubò Mass is now held on the Friday after the feast day at the Pilgrim Center outside the basilica, and the Masses following generally mark the end of the festivities.